-“We’re excited to launch PokerStars as the first and currently the only online poker option available to players in Pennsylvania,” said Matt Primeaux, President, FOX Bet in a press release issued on Monday.
+“We’re excited to launch PokerStars as the first and currently the only online poker option available to players in Pennsylvania,” said Matt Primeaux, then President of FOX Bet in a press release.

-“Including today’s launch of our highly rated casino product, which is now available in the FOX Bet and PokerStars apps, we’re proud to say we’re currently the only online provider offering all three forms of regulated gaming in the Commonwealth of Pennsylvania,” Primeaux continued.
+“Including today’s launch of our highly rated casino product, which is now available in the FOX Bet and PokerStars apps, we’re proud to say we’re currently the only online provider offering all three forms of regulated gaming in the Commonwealth of Pennsylvania,” Primeaux added at the time.

 People at least 21 years of age or older that are physically located within the borders of Pennsylvania are eligible to play online poker for real money at PokerStars Pennsylvania.

-Without a doubt, No Limit Hold’em will be the most widely available cash game spread on PokerStars PA, but there will also be a selection of other games too.
+Without a doubt, No Limit Hold’em is the most widely available cash game spread on PokerStars PA, but there is also a wide selection of other games too.

 PokerStars has a wide range of stakes and limits.

 NLHE and PLO tables have stakes as low as $0.01/$0.02 and as high as $25/$50.

 Limit Hold’em has tables with stakes as low as $0.10/$0.20 and ranging as high as $50/$100.
 Other variants (including 8 game which is a mix of Limit Games and NLHE and PLO ) start at low as $0.50/$1 and range as high as $100/$200.